kyma-project/kyma/docs/04-operation-guides/operations/02-install-kyma.md

 ## Provision and install

+> **CAUTION:** Installation on a local k3d cluster does currently not work on Apple M1 SoC.

 You can either use an out-of-the-box k3d cluster or choose any other cluster provider.
 To quickly provision a k3d cluster, run:

   ```bash